stevenpersia/welcome-test/README.md

 # Welcome Test
 Technical test for Welcome To The Jungle.
-Demo :
+Demo link in GitHub description.

 ## How to install
 ```bash